artbrock/ALC_Starter_Kit/organization_&_administration/financial_planning.md

 Most ALCs are private organizations mostly supported through  tuition or fees, rather than grants or public tax-based funds.
 We recommend looking at the prices of other private schools in your area.
 An ALC should be able to operate at a lower cost than most local private schools, but generally can’t operate as cheaply as church-sponsored schools since they are subsidized by the church.

-{% aside "callout", "option" %} Also, if you want to serve as much of the community as possible, you may want to try a sliding-scale tuition model.
+{% aside "callout", "option" %} If you want to serve all people from your community, you may want to try a sliding-scale tuition model.
 Set your target / full tuition rate (the high end of the scale) near or just below the average local private school tuition (if there are too many church schools skewing the average, you can exclude them).
 Then set the minimum tuition (low end of the scale) at 20% to 25% of the target tuition or somewhere between 5% and 10% of the local median family income. {% endaside %}

 In this scenario, you are really managing your number of students times your AVERAGE tuition which will probably need to be higher than half of your target tuition to have the school be financially viable.
 This will allow you to admit students who are good fit to grow the school’s culture rather than just those who can pay the top end of tuitions.
 You will still need to attract families that can pay tuitions at the high-end of the scale to balance making access available to families at the lower end of the scale.